nlp-unibuc/nlp-unibuc-website/content/events/seminars.md

 We are delighted to have hosted two recent talks, one from Traian Rebedea on question answering systems and one from Mihaela Balint on rythm and discourse parsing.

-For future events, please subscribe to our [newsletter](http://eepurl.com/cmk06v) list.
+For future events, please subscribe to our [newsletter](http://eepurl.com/cmk06v).